MSc, Postgraduate Diploma, Postgraduate Certificate

-Critical literature has been amassed which shows that current standards of care often fail to deliver good quality care for the older person, therefore the need to improve the care and experience of the older person in health and social care have become significant policy drivers in the UK and beyond.
-To address policy requirements it is widely recognised that professionals require knowledge, skills and confidence to deliver standards of care, act as positive role models and develop leadership capacity in the care of older people.
+In 2010, an estimated 524 million people were aged 65 or older—8 percent of the world’s population.
+By 2050, this number is expected to nearly triple to about 1.5 billion, representing 16 percent of the world’s population.
+Provision of effective health and social care systems and associated professionals are key to supporting the increased and evolving requirements to support older people within society.
+Critical evidence has been amassed which shows that current standards of care often fail to deliver good quality care for the older person, therefore the need to improve the care and experience of the older person in health and social care have become significant policy drivers both in the UK and globally.
+Health and social care professionals are at the forefront of care delivery and are best placed to initiate and to drive forward innovations in care delivery.
+This programme provides professionals with the knowledge, skills and confidence to deliver informed standards of care, to act as change agents and develop leadership capacity in the care of older people.

-The important values that inform this course reflect the growing priorities that have been identified which support the need to provide an improved and more responsive level of care for older people.
-Furthermore it is important that new roles need to be developed within health and social care, career pathways mapped out, and leadership in this area is strengthened.
+The important values that inform this programme reflect the growing priorities that have been identified which support the need to provide an improved and more responsive level of care for older people.
+Furthermore, expertise around the care of the older person will inform new roles within health and social care, support career pathways and strengthen leadership in this growing area of care.

-This course provides students with the advanced knowledge and skills to support the course aims.
-Specialist modules ensure students gain insight into the complexities of caring for older people enabling them to act as change agents, facilitating improvements in aspects of that care.
-Knowledge development and experience will be achieved through critical engagement with both the academic content and practice experience, directly related to the care of the older person.
+This programme provides students with the advanced knowledge and skills to support their personal and professional development in this dynamic area of practice.
+Specialist modules ensure students gain insight into the complexities of caring for older people enabling them to act as change agents, facilitating improvements in care.
+Optional modules provide students with a platform to progress their practice and academic knowledge and skills.
+Knowledge and skill development will be achieved through critical engagement with both the academic content and practice experience that directly relates to the care of the older person.

 A minimum of a second class Honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.